SCN in the Western Balkans

 From its inception, the Strong Cities Network (SCN) has supported local leaders and practitioners to share first-hand experience and learning on preventing all forms of violent extremism, informing and improving policy and practice in their own communities.
 With more than 40 SCN member cities across the Western Balkans region, municipalities are well placed to develop and adapt their own locally-driven initiatives, benefitting in the process from tried and tested international best practice and peer support.

-From initial membership in January 2016 in Cair municipality in Skopje, Macedonia, and Peja and Gjilan municipalities in Kosovo, cities and towns across Albania, Bosnia & Herzegovina, Kosovo, Macedonia, Montenegro and Serbia have joined the network in a unique commitment on the part of local leaders to work together to improve their resilience – in social and security terms – to hate, violence and terror.
+From initial membership in January 2016 in Cair municipality in Skopje, North Macedonia, and Peja and Gjilan municipalities in Kosovo, cities and towns across Albania, Bosnia & Herzegovina, Kosovo, North Macedonia, Montenegro and Serbia have joined the network in a unique commitment on the part of local leaders to work together to improve their resilience – in social and security terms – to hate, violence and terror.
 Over the course of 2016-17, ISD worked with the International City/County Management Association (ICMA) to build regional engagement, connect Balkan municipalities to the global SCN, and deliver 3 in-country training meetings, as well as a region-wide practitioner workshop held in Durrës, Albania in September 2017.
 Training sessions incorporated issues from risk assessments and local action planning to youth engagement strategies, local referral mechanisms, and working with former violent extremists on deradicalisation and disengagement programming.

 Continuing this engagement in 2018, the SCN has awarded one Local Innovation Grant to GUS Albania, a regionally-based organisation for small project delivery in partnership, or working closely, with a SCN member municipality.
 In addition, the SCN delivered in-depth city consultations, working directly with local political leaders and policymakers to identify specific local needs and gaps in local capability.
 SCN members in the Western Balkans are also continuously involved in global training and activities through the SCN Global Summit and Online Hub.
 With extensive regional membership and buy-in at the highest levels, the SCN is well positioned to work with national governments, municipalities and local communities to shape and deliver informed, contextualised and robust measures to drive down risk and promote safety and security region-wide.